 They needed me to parent them, as hard as it was sometimes, at various seasons of their lives.
-There were times when I felt the burden of this responsibility, knowing the impact of my decisions.
+Sometimes I felt the burden of this responsibility, knowing the impact of my decisions.
 As my daughters grow and mature, I imagine our relationships will become more like loving friendships.
 I can start to see this a little bit, and it’s something I cherish.
 Spending time together will always be a priority for me, and I hope for them.

-The relationship between a mother and daughter is precious and sacred, and one I value with all my heart.
-But, that doesn’t mean it’s perfect or there won’t be ups and downs.
+The relationship between a mother and daughter is precious, sacred, and one I value with all my heart.
+But that doesn’t mean it’s perfect or there won’t be ups and downs.
 Like most things in life, there are different seasons and challenges along the way.

 I miss my mom every day

 Not a day goes by that I don’t think of my mom, and I will always miss her.
 The pain has lessened as I’ve learned to focus on the positive.
-When I feel like I need an extra dose of her wisdom, or I’m especially missing her, I can reread one of the letters and feel closer to her.
+When I feel like I need an extra dose of her wisdom or I miss her, I can reread one of the letters and feel closer to her.

 You Might Also Enjoy Reading: